dwillis/building-with-llms-umd/docs/week5-project.md

 This example comes from [Derek's llm-playground github repository](https://github.com/dwillis/llm-playground).
 This is the [sanctions file](https://raw.githubusercontent.com/dwillis/llm-playground/refs/heads/main/sanctionsfy25.txt).
 Produce a json file with the following properties: name, sanction, date, and description.
 The date should be in the yyyy-mm-dd format.

-### 1930 Census data
+### Census data from 1930

 This example comes from [Derek's nicar25-pdfs github repository](https://github.com/dwillis/nicar25-pdfs).
-[NICAR25 is a conference on National Institute of Computer Assisted Reporting](https://www.ire.org/training/conferences/nicar-2025/).
-The challenge to decypher this pdf is below.
+[NICAR25 is named for the National Institute of Computer Assisted Reporting](https://www.ire.org/training/conferences/nicar-2025/) (although that organization doesn't exist anymore).
+The challenge to decipher this pdf is below.

 ![alt](https://github.com/dwillis/nicar25-pdfs/raw/main/nerdery_challenge.png)